Agriculture: Celery Pest Management Guidelines

 (Vydate L) 1–2 qt 48 21

-MODE OF ACTION GROUP NUMBER1: 1A
+MODE-OF-ACTION GROUP NUMBER1: 1A

 COMMENTS: Larvicide.
 May not effectively control serpentine leafminer.
-Do not apply more than 3 gal/acre/season.

 D. SPINOSAD

-(Entrust)# 2–3 oz 4 1
+(Entrust SC)# 6–10 fl oz 4 1

 (Success) 6–10 fl oz 4 1

-MODE OF ACTION GROUP NUMBER1: 5
+MODE-OF-ACTION GROUP NUMBER1: 5

 E. SPINETORAM

-(Radiant) SC 6–10 fl oz 4 1
+(Radiant SC) 6–10 fl oz 4 1

-MODE OF ACTION GROUP NUMBER1: 5
+MODE-OF-ACTION GROUP NUMBER1: 5

-F. AZADIRACHTIN#
+F. CYANTRANILIPROLE

-(Aza-Direct) 1–2 pt 4 0
+(Aza-Direct)# 1–2 pt 4 0

-Restricted entry interval (REI) is the number of hours (unless otherwise noted) from treatment until the treated area can be safely entered without protective clothing.
+Restricted entry interval (REI) is the number of hours (unless otherwise noted) from treatment until the treated area can be safely entered without personal protective equipment.
 Preharvest interval (PHI) is the number of days from treatment to harvest.
-In some cases the REI exceeds the PHI.
-The longer of two intervals is the minimum time that must elapse before harvest.
+In some cases, the REI exceeds the PHI.
+The longer of the two intervals is the minimum time that must elapse before harvest.

 1 Group numbers for insecticides and miticides are assigned by the Insecticide Resistance Action Committee (IRAC).
-Rotate pesticides with a different mode-of-action group number, and do not use products with the same mode-of-action group number more than twice per season to help prevent the development of resistance.
+Rotate pesticides with a different mode-of-action group number (MoA), and do not use products with the same mode-of-action group number more than twice per season to help prevent the development of resistance.
 For example, the organophosphates have a group number of 1B; insecticides with a 1B group number should be alternated with insecticides that have a group number other than 1B.

-Text Updated: 06/08
+Text Updated: 12/25

-Treatment Table Updated: 06/08
+Treatment Table Updated: 12/25

 Feedback